What is Black Tea?

 Upon oxidation, the tea leaves turn dark - either rich dark brown or black - as the oxygen interacts with leaves’ cell walls.
 Additionally, the flavor profile of the tea leaves also changes, adding hints of malt, fruit, and even smoky notes, depending on the processing.

 Oxidation also plays a central role in the release of much sought-after catechins - theaflavins and thearubigins - active ingredients harbored by black tea but not by any other tea.

-As for processing, there are mainly two ways to process black tea - the orthodox method and the non-orthodox.
+there are mainly two ways to process black tea - the orthodox method and the non-orthodox.
 Below are their differences:

 ● Orthodox Method